Simulating scalar field theories on quantum computers with limited resources: Adiabatic preparation of a broken-symmetry state in an effective two-level system

 In this appendix, we investigate the adiabatic condition for the preparation of the broken-symmetry states near the end of the path in section \ref{pg:gsdeg}.
 Using an effective two-level system to approximate a nearly degenerate subspace, we will derive the adiabatic condition and propose more efficient adiabatic paths.

-We consider a finite system of size $L$ in the parameter regime corresponding to the broken symmetry phase.
+We consider a finite system of size $L$ in the parameter regime corresponding to the broken-symmetry phase.
 The two lowest energy states $\ket{0}$ and $\ket{1}$ are nearly degenerate and well separated from the rest of the spectrum,

 In the thermodynamic limit, the states $\ket{0}$ and $\ket{1}$ are degenerate, {\em i.e.}